DiceLabs/husky/README.md

 roslaunch husky_ur_bringup husky_dual_ur_bringup.launch
 ```

+This launch file contains drivers for the left and right arms on addresses 192.168.131.40 and 192.168.131.41.
+It also launches the nodes that will transmit the gripper topics to control opening/closing of the grippers.
 To know that the driver launched properly you must wait a few seconds, then the grippers of the robot will close and open and these for important lines of termianl printout will be returned:

 ```